SuniAnalytics/-Mission-to-Mars/README.md

 Below is a summary of insights from the data analysis

-1. # of Months on Mars
+1. No.of Months on Mars
      12 Months

-2. # of Martian days worth of data in the scraped dataset 1867 Days
+2. No.of Martian days worth of data in the scraped dataset 1867 Days

 3. Avg Temp by Month on Mars: